 - A2 tools steel

 - 1095 chromium-vanadium steel

-Some knife manufacturers will provide details of the heat treat of their knives, TOPS for example often mention the differential heat treat of their blades and ESEE knives are made by a company called Rowen Manufacturing who are so proud of their heat treat, quite rightly as they are excellent, and assembly of ESEE knives that their name is etched on the blades.
+Some knife manufacturers will provide details of the heat treatment of their knives, TOPS for example often mention the differential heat treat of their blades, and ESEE knives are made by a company called Rowen Manufacturing who are so proud of their heat treat, quite rightly as they are excellent, and assembly of ESEE knives that their name is etched on the blades.

 The bevel of a knife is the part of the knife blade that slopes from the flat part of the blade to the sharp edge.
 The knife pictured above has what is called a Scandinavian grind or scandi-grind, which is a single angle normally starting anywhere from a quarter to a third of the way up the blade to the edge.
 This grind is preferred for working wood and is often found on specialist wood carving knives and light use bushcraft knives.

 Other popular knife grinds which you might find on a survival knife are the sabre grind, convex grind, hollow grind, and full flat grind.
 Most of these feature what is normally referred to as a secondary bevel or a secondary ‘v’ edge.
 These secondary edges are added for strength and sometimes a secondary edge is even added to a scandi-grind as they can be fragile if they are abused.